OpenTreeOfLife/reference-taxonomy/doc/scripting.md

 Use the first form if that name is unique within the taxonomy.
 If the name is ambiguous (a homonym), use the second form, which provides context.
-The context can be any ancestor of the intended taxon.
+The context can be any ancestor of the intended taxon that is not shared with the other homonyms.

 A variant on this is to specify any descendent of the taxon, as opposed to ancestor: